 Even more convincing is the extremely low running cost of electric cars.
 With drastically fewer moving parts, service costs are low, and ‘fuel’ prices are minuscule.
 Over its lifespan, an electric car will cost you less than an ICE vehicle.

-The economy of electric cars are important - but what are they like to drive?
+The economy of electric cars is important - but what are they like to drive?
 Many drivers expect EVs to lack power or speed, and have a generally weaker driving experience.
 In reality, electric cars are fast, safe, and easy to drive.

 Another concern is the sound.
 If electric cars don’t make noise, won’t they be a danger on the roads?
 While EVs are silent from the inside, they are regulated to produce sounds to alert pedestrians, making them both safe on the roads and pleasant to drive.